daattali/beautiful-jekyll/_posts/2020-04-22-change-vmnic-order-on-vsphere-host.md

 DATE:

 ---
 Changing the vmnic order is an unusual thing to do and you may rightfully wonder why one would want to do that.
-Heterogeneous enironments are fully supported but most vSphere administrators aim at having homogeneous hosts with the exact same config in their clusters to simplify operations and avoid human errors.
+Heterogeneous enironments are fully supported but most vSphere administrators aim to have homogeneous hosts with the exact same config in their clusters to simplify operations and avoid human errors.

-Uplinks lables are no exceptions. vSphere gives them labels at the first boot that you then use to configure the vSwtiches (vmnic0, 1, 2...).
-However, if you make changes to the physical configuration and reorder the vSwitches you may need to change the labels to make them match the other hosts.
+Uplink are no exception. vSphere gives them labels (vmnic0, 1, 2...) at the first boot that you then use to configure the vSwitches .
+However, if you make changes to the harware configuration and reorder the vSwitches you may need to change the labels to make them match the other hosts.

-The VMware [KB2091560 ](https://kb.vmware.com/s/article/2091560) gives extensive information about the labelling of the IO devices.
-Here is a quick summary of how to change the uplinks labels.
+VMware [KB2091560 ](https://kb.vmware.com/s/article/2091560) gives extensive information about the labelling of IO devices.
+Here is a quick summary of how to change the labels of the uplinks.

-* First evacuate the host and put it in maintenance mode.
-We will need to reboot it.
+* First evacuate the host and put it in maintenance mode (We will need to reboot it).
 * Connect to the host via SSH.
 * List the uplinks and their labels.

-    localcli --plugin-dir /usr/lib/vmware/esxcli/int deviceInternal alias list | grep vmnic
+> localcli --plugin-dir /usr/lib/vmware/esxcli/int deviceInternal alias list | grep vmnic

 The output contains the list of vmnics with their addresses on the motherboard.
 If the NIC runs on a native driver (which is most of the time) there will be a logical ID as well.
 We need to change the aliases of both of these.